seabass617/Ecosystem-Project-5-Autonomy/README.md

 Fifth project as I make my way through "The Nature of Code".
 This project is a huge milestone in that we are now modeling behaviors through a vehicle's desire.
 A fish is actually getting scared and feels the desire to turn away from the shark vs. the shark detecting whether or not a fish is within it's radius and imparting a force to it.
 In the real world, does a shark make a fish swim away via some form of emotional telepathic manipulation?
 Or is it that the fish is afraid of a shark and wants to swim away?
 I think the latter is more accurate.

-This code was optimized by reducing the amount of vector objects created and by using a cos/sine lookup tables instead of calculating tail location & movement.

 How could this project be improved?
 - Hunting Behavior for Shark: